 But, that is only half of what Mobilized District can do.
 That creature activation costs one less for each legendary creature or planeswalker you control.
 That means this fits best in a dedicated planeswalker control deck or a deck that plays an unusually high number of legendary creatures.
 Otherwise, you can't make it reliably cost fewer than three mana to activate.

+Still, in practice, this land will be playable in a wide variety of decks.
+Because the Citizen has vigilance, it can be used on both offense or defense consistently.
 Not being able to remain a land while it's a creature isn't a terrible drawback.
-It reverts back to a land on the next turn anyway, so if you need to keep mana open for your opponent's turn, it's not a problem.
+It reverts back to a land on the next turn anyway.
+So, if you need to keep mana open for your opponent's turn, it's not a problem.
 Having vigilance is enough to make up for the drawback.

-While Mobilized District is no Mutavault, it’s a very playable land.
-Plenty of Standard decks will find a way to play it just for the cheap or even free creature every turn.
-It seems like it will become a staple in a number of Commander decks, too.
-What do you think of Mobilized District?
+While Mobilized District is no Mutavault, it’s a very playable land, especially in Commander decks that can utilize its abilities as a manland.
+You'd think a few of Standard decks would find a way to play it just for the cheap or even free creature every turn.
+Alas, that never happened.
+While it hasn't become a staple in any Commander decks, it could slot into quite a few.

 Read more War of the Spark card reviews here.